jocelync-invisible/icu-length-of-stay-prediction/README.md

 ### Merging Tables:

 To build a comprehensive dataset for predicting Length of Stay (LOS) in the ICU, we merged the following tables:
+- admissions: gives information regarding a patient’s admission to the hospital, includes demographic information.
+The unique identifier is hadm_id
+  - Selected columns:
+- patients: information about gender and age identified by subject_id
+  - Selected columns
+- icustay: defines each ICU stay in the database using STAY_ID, including admission and discharge info
+  - Columns used:
+- microbiologyevents: contains infectious growth from blood sample
+  - Columns used:

+- , patients and icustay.
 (add codes)

 Patients: Demographic information, such as age, gender, marital status, and insurance.
 These variables play an important role in understanding patient outcomes.